The Intersection: Belief

 The Intersection: Belief (stylized in all caps) is the debut extended play by South Korean boy group BDC and the first installment from their The Intersection trilogy.
 It was released on September 23, 2020 by Brand New Music and distributed by Kakao M. The physical version of the EP was made available in two versions: "Moon" and "Universe".
 The EP itself consists of five tracks, including the lead single, "Shoot The Moon".

-Background and release
+Release

 On September 4, 2020, Brand New Music released a teaser image announcing a surprise comeback for BDC with their first EP after 11 months since their debut.

 On September 8-10, they released the individual concept photos consecutively.
 On September 14, the group concept trailer was released.
 On September 15-17, the concept trailer of members starting from Kim Si-hun, Hong Seong-jun, and Yun Jung-hwan was released consecutively.